 Next practitioners select a single or small set of practices to use in an experiment.
 For example, a software group may want to increase quality to reduce the Defects KVM.
-An experiment might implement test-first practices in development teams.
+Therefore, an experiment might implement test-first practices in development teams.
 Making this change in a time-boxed experiment allows observation on the impact of these practices to overall organizational value.

 Finally, assess the results and impact of an experiment to monitor the trend of value over time.
 Understanding the changes of the KVMs prepares the organization for its next learning loop.
 An advantage for organizations that track changes periodically across time is the opportunity to learn from the patterns that emerge as you can interpret with the final chart below:

 ©2014 Scrum.Org.
 Offered for license under the Attribution Share-Alike license of Creative Commons, accessible at http://creativecommons.org/licenses/by-sa/4.0/legalcode and also described in summary form at http://creativecommons.org/licenses/by-sa/4.0/.